The Locker Key

 “Yeah it is.
 But I think we’ve worn out our welcome here.”

-The two men walk off back toward the Jeep.
+The two men walked off back toward the Jeep.

 ~ 19 ~

-The Loblaws lot is a little busier now.
-Mick pulls up behind Jake’s car.
-Jake gets out of the passenger side and grabs his bag from the back.
-Mick gets out of the driver’s side and stretches a bit.
+The Loblaws lot was busy when they got there.
+Mick pulled up behind Jake’s car.
+Jake got out of the passenger side and grabbed his bag from the back seat.
+Mick got out of the driver’s side and stretched a bit.

 “No rush.”